6 Upcoming Justin Trudeau PR Stunts

-Canadian prime minister Justin Trudeau has firmly cemented himself as the most charming world leader, a feat that has been aided by his good looks, the ineptitude of his peers, and, crucially, several encounters with ordinary civilians that have gone viral.
-He ran into a family while he was hiking shirtless in the woods, photobombed some wedding photos after a surfing session, and just happened to be jogging by when a group of teens was taking prom pictures.
-Following the latter incident, Guardian writer Ashifa Kassam pointed out that perhaps all of those run-ins are part of a deft PR strategy that allows Trudeau to bask in positive press while making political moves — like approving oil pipeline expansions and going along with major Saudi arms deals — that don’t jibe with his progressive image.
+Canadian Prime Minister Justin Trudeau has firmly cemented himself as the most charming world leader, a feat that has been aided by his good looks, the ineptitude of his peers, and, crucially, several encounters with ordinary civilians that have gone viral.
+He ran into a family while he was hiking shirtless in the woods, photobombed some wedding photos after a surfing session, and just happened to be jogging by when a group of teens were taking prom pictures.
+Following the latter incident, Guardian writer Ashifa Kassam pointed out that perhaps all of those run-ins are part of a deft PR strategy that allows Trudeau to bask in positive press while making political moves – like approving oil pipeline expansions and going along with major Saudi arms deals – that don’t jibe with his progressive image.

 But Trudeau was already at it again on Monday, this time kayaking directly up to a family relaxing on Niagra-on-the-Lake for a quick chat.